kermitt2/grobid/doc/Grobid-docker.md

 ```

 Access the service:
-  - open the browser at the address `http://localhost:8070`
+  - open the browser at the address `http://localhost:8080`
-  - the health check will be accessible at the address `http://localhost:8071`
+  - the health check will be accessible at the address `http://localhost:8081`

 Grobid web services are then available as described in the [service documentation](https://grobid.readthedocs.io/en/latest/Grobid-service/).

 ##CRF and Deep Learning image

-**The image is not available on DockerHub yet !
-Home-based internet connection not stable enough, we are working on it :) In the meantime you can rebuild the image as indicated [below](#building-the-crf-and-deep-learning-image).**

 The process for retrieving and running the image is as follow: